 Occasionally there are circumstances when a temporary pay increase is appropriate.
 Temporary increases may occur when a staff member fills a position at a higher level or when a staff member takes on a special project.
 If a temporary pay increase is warranted, the amount of the increase is determined by Human Resources in consultation with the department head based on the duties the staff member is being asked to perform.

 If a staff member is promoted to a position with a higher pay range, the staff member will be eligible for a pay increase on the effective date of the promotion.
 The increase for a promotion is influenced by factors including the staff member’s current pay level, the staff member’s related qualifications, internal equity, and available market data.
 There is generally no change in pay when a staff member transfers to a position in the same pay range.
 If a staff member applies for and accepts a transfer to a position with a lower pay range, the staff member's pay will generally be reduced to an appropriate position in the new range.
 If a reclassification or reorganization results in a staff member’s position being assigned to a lower pay range, the staff member’s pay may or may not be reduced.
 Such decisions will be influenced by factors including the staff member’s current pay level, the staff member’s related qualifications, internal equity, and available market data.
 If the staff member’s pay is not reduced and is above the maximum of the new pay range, it will be frozen until the new range maximum exceeds his or her pay.
+A staff member who is hired or promoted into a position on or after April 1st will not be eligible to receive the general across-the-board increase at the beginning of the next fiscal year (July 1st).
+A staff member who is transferred from one position into another with no accompanying pay increase will receive the general across-the-board increase at the beginning of the next fiscal year.

 When the duties and responsibilities of an existing position description are anticipated to change materially, e.g., changing requirements, business practices, reorganization, and the new duties and responsibilities are likely to represent an ongoing change, the department head will review the changes with the appropriate cabinet member.
 The cabinet member will contact Human Resources regarding the timing and process for a classification review of the position, after which the department head will submit the classification review request indicating what duties and responsibilities have changed along with an updated position description.
 Human Resources will assess the classification and associated pay range and in consultation with the appropriate cabinet member and the chief financial officer will determine appropriate action considering available funding and other factors.